Hedgehogo/IEML.io/README.md

 # Syntax

 Nesting level is determined by indentation, indentation is allowed only from tabs.
+The examples use double spaces for convenience.
+(In github you can't set the tab size, and the default is too big)

 ## Comments

+The comment begins with `#`, must be preceded by ` `, `\t` (Tab) or the beginning of the line, and ends at the end of the line.

+Example:
 ```
- # The commentary will go from the " #" to the end of the line.
+# At the beginning of the line
+10 # After the space
 ```

 ## Scalar values